vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

 ---
 Django is a popular framework for Python application developers.
 It includes packages which make tasks like authorization and content administration easier.
 Django supports a number of [databases](https://docs.djangoproject.com/en/3.1/ref/databases/) including MySQL which makes it possible to run a Django application over Vitess without having to change the application code.
 Let’s take a look at how to combine the strengths of these two open source frameworks.

-First of all, we built this example using Vitess operator.
+We built this example using Vitess operator.
 We’ll use the [Vitess operator](https://vitess.io/docs/get-started/operator/).
-You can see the details of the implementation on the blog post [*Vitess Operator for Kubernetes*](https://vitess.io/blog/2020-11-09-vitess-operator-for-kubernetes/).
+You can see the details of the implementation in the blog post [*Vitess Operator for Kubernetes*](https://vitess.io/blog/2020-11-09-vitess-operator-for-kubernetes/).

 ### Prerequisites